polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/build-a-dapp/pallet.md

 [Elections](https://substrate.dev/rustdocs/master/pallet_elections/index.html), and
 [Collective](https://substrate.dev/rustdocs/master/pallet_collective/index.html).

-The goal of this tutorial is to teach you how to create your own Substrate pallet which will be included in your custom blockchain!
+The goal of this tutorial is to teach you how to create your own Substrate pallet to include in your custom blockchain!
 The `substrate-node-template` comes with a template pallet that we will build your custom logic on top of.

 ## File Structure